Developments at the OSC: The U.S. Office of Special Counsel (OSC) recently issued its annual report to Congress for Fiscal Year 2017.

 News from Congress: On October 26, 2017, new whistleblower protection legislation was signed into law as Pub.L.
 115-73.
 The statute makes several important changes to whistleblower reprisal protections for federal employees.

-Developments at the MSPB: On January 18, 2017, the Merit Systems Protection Board (MSPB) issued its Annual Report for FY 2016.
-This Annual Report, which was signed by former MSPB Chair Grundmann a mere day before her departure from the MSPB to the Office of Compliance and the loss of quorum at the MSPB, provided detailed statistics concerning its caseload in FY 2016.
+Developments at the MSPB: On February 29, 2016, the Merit Systems Protection Board (MSPB) issued its Annual Report for FY 2015.
+This Annual Report, issued a mere 20 days after the MSPB's Annual Performance Report (analyzed in this blog), provided more detailed statistics concerning its caseload in FY 2015.